College of Media

 - Have made substantial progress toward completing any departmental requirements for courses outside the College of Media.
-For example, applicants for Advertising ideally will have completed ADV 150, ECON 102 and ECON 103, STAT 100 and two of these three courses: SOC 100, ANTH 103 and PSYC 100.

 Students may apply to any major in the College: Advertising, Computer Science and Advertising, Journalism, or Media and Cinema Studies.
 College of Media students may not complete double majors within the College.
 Students majoring in Journalism may not pursue a Journalism Minor.

 Students who would require more than nine total semesters of overall college or university enrollment to complete their degree will be denied admission.
 Students must complete their College of Media degrees within seven semesters of joining the College as sophomores or within five semesters of joining the College as juniors.
 A minimum of three semesters within the College is required for students admitted as juniors.
 A minimum of five semesters within the College is required for students admitted as sophomores.